lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script moves you one step back
+this script list files in current parent and boot directory